farazfp/PQ-NMGlossary-/content/index.md

   Frailty speaks to the vulnerabilities inherent in any assemblage, whether human or technological. <details>   <summary>💡More context</summary>In exploring cyborg writing practices, this concept reminds researchers that digital tools, like human actors, possess limitations that may expose systemic weaknesses.
 It invites educators to develop resiliency strategies and critical frameworks that account for the fragility built into processes of technological integration. </details>

   ---
+- # G
+### Glossary

+  The Glossary itself is a meta-concept—a curated archive that aggregates multiple viewpoints and practices under the new materialist banner.
+It stands as an invitation to continuous dialogue and reconfiguration of meaning.
+For researchers, it serves as both a methodological guide and a source of inspiration for theorizing the intersections of technology, pedagogy, and materiality.
+  ---
 - # I